-The project would have no additional project-specific environmental effects relating to Transportation and Circulation.
+The proposed ordinance amendments and rezoning of parcels would have no additional project-specific environmental effects relating to Transportation and Circulation.

 Issues: Effect will be studied in the EIR Effect can be mitigated to less than significant No additional significant environmental effect 12.
-UT ILITIES AND SERVICE SYSTEMS Would the project: A) Result in the determination that adequate capacity is not available to serve the project's demand in addition to existing commitments? Х В) Require or result in either the construction of new utilities or the expansion of existing utilities, the construction of which could cause significant environmental impacts? Х
+UT ILITIES AND SERVICE SYSTEMS Would the project: A) Result in the determination that adequate capacity is not available to serve the project's demand in addition to existing commitments? Х В) Require or result in either the construction of new utilities or the expansion of existing utilities, the construction of which could cause significant environmental impacts? х